Cecile Reynaud

 Cecile Reynaud (born August 1953) is an American volleyball educator and retired coach of the Florida State Lady Seminoles volleyball team.
 After her retirement from coaching she was an associate professor with the sport management program at Florida State University until August 2015.
 She also served as an interim assistant athletic director and senior women's administrator at Florida State University from 1994-95.
 She has served as a television color analyst for collegiate volleyball matches on ACCN, Fox Sports Net South, Sunshine Network and ESPN.

 She retired from coaching with over 650 wins.
 She is a past president of the American Volleyball Coaches Association.
 She is also a past chair of the board for USA Volleyball.
-She is currently working as the Vice President of Volleyball Operations for the Pro Volleyball Federation (2022-present).
+She is currently working as the Vice President of Volleyball Operations for the Major League Volleyball (2022-present).
 Reynaud is a member of the USA Volleyball Foundation Board of Directors (2022-present).

 A 1975 graduate of Missouri State University, Reynaud enjoyed an outstanding athletic career on the volleyball team and was twice named among the Outstanding College Athletes in America.
 In 1983, she was inducted into the school's Women's Athletics Hall of Fame.
 Reynaud added "Dr." to her name in the spring of 1998 after completing her doctorate degree in athletic administration at Florida State.